Key takeaways

 2. Clear browser cache and cookies

-3. Disable your antivirus software or firewall temporarily
+- Open your antivirus program or firewall settings.

 4. Use a different browser or incognito mode